barisckuru/barisckuru/README.md

 - observing the effect of pattern separation on grid cell codes
 - investigating role of inhibition in dentate gyrus on pattern separation
 - comparing the efficacy of rate, phase and complex(rate&phase) codes by a perceptron

+--> I am interested in:
+- computational dynamics of memory encoding-recalling in the brain
+- mechanisms for information transfer in the brain
+- funciton of neural oscillations
+- role of inhibitory interneurons
+- recurrent neural networks
+- human - machine interfaces